-Musculoskeletal conditions are treated in various ways, some of which involve the injection of substances in the target sites.
-These injection methods are largely utilized to improve pain and to speed up the body’s natural regeneration process.
+Musculoskeletal conditions are treated in various ways, including injecting substances into the target sites.
+These injection methods are primarily utilized to improve pain and speed up the body’s natural regeneration process.
 One such method is Platelet Rich Plasma (PRP) injection.
 PRP is a method by which blood serum is collected and centrifuged to concentrate the platelets and then injected into sites of injury.
-Platelets contain critical factors in our blood which induce regeneration, growth, and healing in our tissues.
-The concentration of the platelets in PRP can grow as much as 5x the regular concentration and thus induce the healing process more effectively in the site of injury.
-This procedure is highly effective in the treatment of tendinopathies, such as tennis elbow, which can take a very long time to subside without treatment.
+Platelets contain critical factors in our blood that induce regeneration, growth, and healing in our tissues.
+The concentration of the platelets in PRP can grow as much as 5x the average concentration and thus generate the healing process more effectively at the site of injury.
+This procedure is highly effective in treating tendinopathies, such as tennis elbow, which can take a very long time to subside without treatment.
 However, there are a variety of other MSK conditions for which PRP could be effective.

 The procedure is safe from significant side effects, as it involves using the patient’s blood: Hyaluronic Acid (HA), a naturally lubricating lubricant in the human body.
 Patients suffering from osteoarthritis can benefit from these injections to improve joint pain and stiffness.